SharkSkeleton/TestProjectTemplateV2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Short description:

+We have 2 part: Input and Table in corresponding components In table we can find custom component which is about what TYPE you entered Also, I`ve done additional task about responsive table